 Rockay socks are designed to last.
-The company is committed to sustainability and throwing out socks with holes does not jibe with their mission.
+The company is committed to sustainability, and throwing out socks with holes does not jive with their mission.

 Customers have beat up these socks pretty thoroughly.
 One reports that they are his go-to socks for a 50-mile ultramarathon.
 People have used them for 5Ks, cycling, and marathon training.

 If you manage to make a hole in one of yours, you can send them back for a new pair!
 Rockay has a lifetime guarantee on its socks.

 Each material in Rockay’s socks is recycled.
 The breakdown is as follows: 51% Econyl Regenerated Nylon, 45% Recycled Polyamide, and 4% Recycled Elastane.
 More than half of the sock is made from plastic plucked from the ocean and made into fibers by Rockay’s partner Econyl.

 Rockay Razer Trail Running Socks Pros and Cons

 Customers report that the Rockay socks do a good job staying in place, which helps protect against both blisters and trail hazards.

 One customer reported running up to 18 miles with no blisters.
 But another said she finished a 5K with a blister.

 The compressive effect of the socks might account for these differing experiences.
 Compression socks can feel smaller and tighter.
 If you’re used to cotton socks, the “large” size might not actually feel large enough to you.
 Maybe move up a size if you’re not used to compressive socks yet.

 New materials but protected by a guarantee